We help victims throughout the state of Indiana.

 Proving liability in medical negligence cases is difficult.
 The standard you must demonstrate in court is strict.
 For a judge or jury to find someone liable for medical malpractice, you must show that the defendant:

-1. Owed you a duty of care
+1. They owed you a duty of care.

-3. This resulted in injury to you
+3. This resulted in an injury to you.

-4. This injury left you with damages
+4. This injury left you with damages.

 The best chance you have of succeeding in your medical malpractice case is to work with an attorney who understands what is needed to prevail.

-• The care provided did not deviate from the expected standard of care
+• The care provided did not deviate from the expected standard of care.

-• The professional did not have a provider-patient relationship with you
+• The professional did not have a provider-patient relationship with you.

-• Your illness or injury did not result from their negligence
+• Your illness or injury did not result from their negligence.

-• You are somehow partially or fully liable
+• You are somehow partially or fully liable.

 It is unfair that the party who harmed you would try to blame you for your own illness or injury.
 Unfortunately, this happens all too often in medical malpractice cases.